Chronic Prostatitis involves brain, nerves and muscles

 What can cause Pelvic Floor Muscle Spasm / Pelvic Myoneuropathy?

-There are many possible factors which could initiate a vicious cycle of pelvic floor muscle spasm and pain.
-Dr David Wise contends that large numbers of patients develop CPPS as a result of chronically tensing their pelvic floor muscles in response to stress and anxiety:
+There are many possible factors that could initiate a vicious cycle of pelvic floor muscle spasm and pain.
+Psychologist David Wise contends that large numbers of patients develop CPPS as a result of chronically tensing their pelvic floor muscles in response to stress and anxiety: